saeedghsh/arrangement/docs/NOTES.md

 in the "find_functions_of_intersectionPoints()"
 at this point there is no superFace

-[v] Stand Alone Functions: handling the non-intersecting circles (in: decompose) unbounded functions are connected to nodes in infinity, so they will be handles otherwise.
+- [x] Stand Alone Functions: handling the non-intersecting circles (in: decompose) unbounded functions are connected to nodes in infinity, so they will be handles otherwise.
 Flag functions of bounded class (e.g. circles) that do not intersect